developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setVolumeButonDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the HOME key, which could otherwise quit the kiosk application and bring up the Android Launcher.
-Disabled by default.
+**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the hardware controls for audio volume, which could otherwise silence the kiosk app.
+Disabled by default (volume control is active.

 **Possible Values**:

-* **0 - Disabled (default)**
+* **0 - Disabled (default; volume control is active)**
-* 1 - Enabled
+* 1 - Enabled (Volume control is disabled)

 #### Example
 	:::xml